They are all too common.

 2 – nasdaq.com/article/how-to-prepare-your-income-portfolio-for-volatility-cm939499 [3/26/18]

-Securities offered through World Equity Group, Inc. Member FINRA/SIPC.
-Advisory Services offered through BCJ Capital Management, a (SEC) Registered Investment Adviser.
-BCJ Capital Management is not owned or controlled by World Equity Group, Inc. Information presented is for educational purposes only.
+Investment advisory services are offered through BCJ Capital Management, LLC., an SEC Registered Investment Adviser.
+Information presented is for educational purposes only.
 It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
 Investments involve risk and are not guaranteed.
 Be sure to consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein.
 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.
 BCJ FG 18-81